 Mozambique is in South Eastern Africa, bordering the Mozambique Channel, between South Africa and Tanzania.
 The climate is tropical to subtropical.
 The official language is Portuguese.
 Portuguese is only spoken by approximately 30% of the population.
 English is widely spoken in business circles and by service staff in the best hotels.
 However, many taxi drivers and other Mozambicans whom visitors will encounter are unlikely to understand English or other foreign languages.
 Most of the population speaks various forms of Bantu languages.
 The main religions are Christianity, indigenous beliefs and Islam.
 The economy of Mozambique has developed since the end of the Mozambican Civil War (1977-1992), but the country is still one of the world's poorest and most underdeveloped.
 Mozambique's life expectancy and infant mortality rates are both among the worst ranked in the world due to the excessive malaria carrying mosquitoes.
 In Mozambique wealth is measured by their family associations, not material possessions.
 Expatriate business dress is typically both business formal and more casual allowing for the warm climate.
 Business is generally conducted in Portuguese or English.
 The security risk for expatriates in Mozambique is medium.
 Risks include petty crime, violent crime, carjacking, and muggings.
 The currency of Mozambique is the Mozambique New Metical (MZN).
 Travellers’ cheques are not commonly accepted.
 US Dollars and South African Rand are the main exchange currencies.
 Credit cards are accepted in the larger urban areas.
 Medical facilities are generally poor, especially in the north.
 Complex, serious medical cases generally require evacuation.
 There is a high prevalence of HIV.
-The population of Mozambique is 26 Million (2017 est.), while the inflation rate is 7.15% (Nov 2017).
+The population of Mozambique is 28.8 Million (2018 est.), while the inflation rate (CPI) is 2.33% for Mozambique as at April 2018.
+For a single Expat, the personal income tax rate in Mozambique is progressive up to 32%.

 Cost Of Living